Bira/octopus-carnival/_posts/2023-08-08-neverwinter-other-factions-2.md

 ## Iliyanbruen Fey

-This is the group the Iliyanbruen Guardian PC belongs to, and we saw a lot about them already.
-Here's a recap:
+This is the group the Iliyanbruen Guardian PC belongs to.
 As we saw earlier, they're descendants of eladrin who fled to the Feywild to survive the destruction caused on their kingdom by the fall of Xinlenal.
 When the barriers between worlds started thinning, they sent expeditions back to the place where they crossed, and found it occupied by evil fey.
-They drove those out, and build an outpost named New Shandarar on both sides of the portal.
+They drove those out, and built an outpost named New Shandarar on both sides of the portal.
 Then they explored their old ruins in the middle world and discovered that they had been ravaged by more than time and disuse - many of their sacred relics and cultural treasures had been plundered.

 The expeditionary force made it their mission to recover what was stolen.
 All of them are pretty angry about this: the main difference is some of them are angry